One of the most common questions for sports dietitians: "What should I eat before and after a workout?"

 Your body uses stored energy (glycogen) in your muscles to power through your workout or game, but after that workout, you need to replenish the nutrients lost.
 What to do?

 As soon as possible post workout, get carbs and protein immediately into your body.
 This gives your muscles the ability to replenish the glycogen they just lost through training and helps your tired muscles rebuild and repair with the available protein and amino acids.
+Try to eat within 15 minutes of completing an intense workout.

 Post-workout meals include: